Christmas Plants That Your Cat MUST Stay Away From

 Mom says “who wants to go through that pain” when you can control it from happening to begin with, therefore, the following winter and holiday flowers and plants will never dress up our tables and shelves!

 ***this is a partial list

 Obviously, if you can place your plants up high and not where your pet can reach it – like mistletoe – then you are in luck for a little holiday cheer!

 In addition – also consider that many plants are treated with pesticides at the nurseries which can often be toxic.
 And be sure to check the additives that you might put into your Christmas tree water – as it can be toxic to pets as well.
 BAH HUMBUG!
 But it’s better to be safe than sorry!

-WE NEED TO MAKE A CHANGE
+WE NEED THE FLOWER INDUSTRY TO MAKE A CHANGE

-Dr. Hatch expressed a wish that all the national floral associations and growers would get on board with this real threat to our house pets and tag every flower or plant sold in this country with the info if they are toxic or non-toxic…it could be printed on the little packets that come with cut flowers for example…and all the plants sold usually come with info sticks with the names, species, care instructions, etc…add one more line and list Toxic – or Non-Toxic…so simple!
+Mom and many of her pet parent friends expressed a wish that all the national floral associations and growers would get on board with this real threat to our house pets and tag every flower or plant sold in this country with the info if they are toxic or non-toxic…it could be printed on the little packets that come with cut flowers for example…and all the plants sold usually come with info sticks with the names, species, care instructions, etc…add one more line and list Toxic – or Non-Toxic…so simple!

 We need to start talking about this issue and raise awareness so that pet owners can be more informed and can make the best decision possible regarding plants in the home when you have pets…Mom says the pets’ safety comes first – so do your research on the ASPCA site before you bring a flower or plant inside!